Sound as a gauge theory and its infrared triangle: Linear Sound and Acoustic Memory

 Notice Eq. \eqref{eq: boundary-condition-sphere} imposes a boundary condition on a moving surface.
 This makes the problem particularly difficult to analyze.
 We can, however, try following a different route.
 Notice that the boundary condition implies, through the divergence theorem,

 We can interpret this result in terms of ``volume sources'' inside the sphere.
 The continuity equation forbids these sorts of sources, but notice the interior of the sphere is not a physical region.
 We are not trying to model the fluid flow in there.
-Therefore, we can understand these sources as ``image sources,'' in complete analogy to the method of images used in electrostatics.
+Therefore, we can understand these sources as ``image sources,'' in complete analogy with the method of images used in electrostatics.
 Instead of handling the difficult boundary conditions on a moving surface, we introduce unphysical ``image sources'' inside the sphere as a trick to simplify our calculations and reproduce the solution outside the sphere.
 This is illustrated in Fig. \ref{fig: image-sources}.
 For more details, see, for example, Refs. \cite{kundu2025FluidMechanics,pierce2019AcousticsIntroductionIts}.
+This method was developed in more generality by \textcite{ffowcswilliams1969SoundGenerationTurbulence}, who consider nonlinear and viscous effects as well.
+See also Refs. \cite{farassat1975TheoryNoiseGeneration,glegg2017AeroacousticsLowMach,goldstein1976Aeroacoustics,howe2014AcousticsAerodynamicSound} for reviews.

 We thus proceed by manually adding a source term to the equations of motion of the fluid,

 Above, \(q\) is a function of time and space modeling (some of the) sources of disturbances in the fluid.
 We can approximate the case of an pulsating sphere by picking, for example,